retaildevcrews/ServicePrincipal/infra/README.md

  init | Force the initialize of terraform.
 This should only be done on first run or in a new workspace | False (not present) location | The Azure region for resource creation (```az account list-locations -o table```)| centralus repo | Name of the respository in the Azure Container Registry for the application container | Value of appName

+>The values of appname, env, tenant-name are combined to name the resources in the infrastructure.
+For Storage Accounts in particular there is a max length contraint of 24 characters.
+The script will check if there is a name length constraint violation for storage accounts.

 The Terraform script needs a number of variables to be set in order to properly provision the infrastructure.
 The script is structured so that all the variables are initialized in a file called `terraform.tfvars`.